 A7.
 There are various ways to encourage students to discuss their needs early.
 A direct approach is simply to invite students with accommodation needs to speak with you after class or during office hours.
-As stated previously, faculty members have found it very useful to include a statement on their syllabi advising students to see them early in the semester or before a certain date and reminding them of their responsibility to register with the Accessibility Resources Office.
+As stated previously, faculty members have found it very useful to include a statement on their syllabi advising students to see them early in the semester or before a certain date and reminding them of their responsibility to register with the Associate Dean of Students for Multicultural Affairs.